-Section 1: ABOUT YOUR CHURCH

-Phone: Name of Pastor:

-Email:

-Phone: Name of Clerk of Session:

-Email:

-Name of contact for grant application:

-Email: Phone:

-Section 2: PROPOSAL INFORMATION

-- 1. Please give a 3-5 sentence summary of the project for which you are requesting funding: - 2.
-Number of people who will be served: Geographic area served: - 3.
-List other congregations or organizations with which you will be collaborating or cooperating (briefly, how?): - 4.
-Project start date: Project end date: - 5.
-Total budget for the project for which you're requesting funding: - 6.
-Dollar amount requested for this grant including an itemized budget:
+Section 1: ABOUT YOUR CHURCH Name of Pastor: Phone: Email: Name of Clerk of Session: Phone: Email: Name of contact for grant application: Phone: Email: Section 2: PROPOSAL INFORMATION 1.
+Please give a 3-5 sentence summary of the project for which you are requesting funding: 2.
+Number of people who will be served: Geographic area served: 3.
+List other congregations or organizations with which you will be collaborating or cooperating (briefly, 4.
+Project start date: Project end date: 5.
+Total budget for the project for which you're requesting funding: